paracycle/peelingawaythelayers.net/_pages/part5.md

 At the end of the third step, if all the messages made it through, then both parties have agreed on each other's sequence numbers that they can use in future messages and they are confident that the other party got their messages so far.
 Thus, a connection is established.

 From now on, whenever either Alice or Bob is going to send TCP segments to each other, they will also mark them as `ACK` messages and include the last known sequence number of the other part plus 1 as the acknowledgement number.
 This ensures that the communication always happens as part of a sequence and the chain is not broken.
-Thus, at every step both parties know that their messages were received, since they get acknowledgement messsages back for them in a unique way.
+Thus, at every step both parties know that their messages were received, since they get acknowledgement messages back for them in a unique way.

 So what happens if messages get lost?
 Let's analyse a few scenarios: